 Enable query logs

-In order to tune the performance of your queries, you can configure
+To tune the performance of your queries, you can configure

-Cloud SQL to log slow queries to a table.
-Then you can read it with a
+Cloud SQL to log slow queries by

 --slow_query_log=on to your instance.

-cause connection issues as described in
+TABLE.
+Doing so can cause connection issues as

-Tips for Working with MySQL Flags.
+Tips for working with flags.

 Enable lock monitoring